UTH

 Eating Away From Home

 The Michael & Susan Dell Center for Healthy Living is developing a series of reports, Healthy Children, Healthy State, to raise awareness of child health risk factors in order to develop new programs and actions, and to build on current initiatives in Texas.
-The Eating Away From Home one-pager showcases the current state of food consumption for children in Texas.
+The Eating Away From Home report showcases the current state of food consumption for children in Texas.

-This report was released on May 19, 2021.
-It was last updated on October 8, 2021 and utilizes 2019 - 2020 TX SPAN data.
+This report was last updated on August 4, 2025 and utilizes the 2021-2023 Texas SPAN data.

-Download Report Link
+Download Report

 LOADING...